AndrewAllgood/aao-helper/README.md

 9. `/grant_rank` Invoke this anywhere to give a user a rank.
 This is the only way to grant #1 ranks. @mention or raw User ID may specify the user.
 Tip: if the member is not visible in the channel, you can get the proper @mention by pressing *space* after typing out @ and the username in full.

-10. `User right-click -> Apps -> Bestow Top 10` (context menu command) Counterpart to `On rank react` for Top 10.
-Tip: first post a Hall of Fame embed with all the @mentions, then right-click the @mentions to bestow Top 10.

-11. `/get_season_end` Any member can invoke this to check the current season end.
+10. `/get_season_end` Any member can invoke this to check the current season end.

-12. `/set_season_end` Mod or Beamdog role can invoke this to manually set the current season end.
+11. `/set_season_end` Mod or Beamdog role can invoke this to manually set the current season end.
 There are various checks which can be bypassed with the override option.

-13. `/show_user_ranks` Invoke this to generate a txt file of all the contents of the database in csv format, i.e. all ranks recorded.
+12. `/show_user_ranks` Invoke this to generate a txt file of all the contents of the database in csv format, i.e. all ranks recorded.
 This view provides a delete button which allows you to manually delete a range of rows in the txt file.
 As a precaution, only Mod may delete rows older than 24 hours.
 Deleted rows will be printed back in a txt file in csv format.

-14. `/upload_user_ranks` Invoke this to upload a txt file in csv format of ranks to insert into the database.
+13. `/upload_user_ranks` Invoke this to upload a txt file in csv format of ranks to insert into the database.
 Useful for re-inserting deleted roles or inserting a lot of users.
 Names are case-sensitive.
 Tip: csv format allows you to use commas `,` inside an entry if you surround it with double-quotes `"`, and to use a double-quote if you add an extra double-quote like `""`.

 ## Hall of fame embeds

-16. `hall_of_fame` This command group allows Staff to more easily post in hall-of-fame channel.
+14. `hall_of_fame` This command group allows Staff to more easily post in hall-of-fame channel.
 These commands grant Hall of Fame role to all featured players.

     a. `top_10` Posts Top 10 Platinum embed for season end.
 If not for a just-ended season, it does not auto-grant ranks aside from Hall of Fame.